arangodb/arangodb-tinkerpop-provider/README.md

 ### SIMPLE Graph Type

 From an application perspective, this is the most flexible graph type that is backed by an ArangoDB graph composed of only 1 vertex collection and 1 edge definition.

 It has the following advantages:

-- it closely matches the Tinkerpop property graph
+- It closely matches the Tinkerpop property graph
-- it is simpler to getting started and run examples
+- It is simpler to get started and run examples
-- it imposes no restrictions about element IDs
+- It imposes no restrictions about element IDs
-- it supports arbitrary labels, i.e. labels not known at graph construction time
+- It supports arbitrary labels, i.e., labels not known at graph construction time

 It has the following disadvantages:

-- all vertex types will be stored in the same db collection
+- All vertex types will be stored in the same vertex collection
-- all edges types will be stored in the same db collection
+- All edge types will be stored in the same edge collection
-- it could not leverage the full potential of ArangoDB graph traversal
+- It could not leverage the full potential of ArangoDB graph traversal
-- it could require index on `_label` field to improve performances
+- It could require an index on the `_label` field to improve performance

 Example configuration: